turingschool/front-end-curriculum/projects/game-time.md

 ## Abstract

 Build a game that is playable in the browser.
-There is no server-side component for this project.

 This project is inspired by [Minicade](http://minica.de/).